-Scott Law Firm, P.C. (sometimes referred to on this website as "SLF") focuses primarily on providing legal services to landlords and property managers in Boone County, Missouri.
+Scott Law Firm PC (often referred to on this website as “SLF”) focuses primarily on providing legal services to landlords and property managers in Boone County, Missouri.
 We almost never accept cases from other locales.
-Topics covered on this page:

 Steve Scott, Attorney

 Steve Scott has been practicing law in Columbia, Missouri since 1978.
 He was managing partner of a six-lawyer firm before opening his own firm in January 1997.
-He is a member of the bars of the Missouri Supreme Court (which includes all Missouri trial and appellate courts), the U.S. District Court for the Western District of Missouri, the U.S. Court of Appeals for the Eighth Circuit, and the U.S. Supreme Court.
+He is a member of the bars of the:

 He has three degrees from the University of Missouri-Columbia: Bachelor of Journalism,1968; Master’s Degree in Political Science, 1977; and Juris Doctorate (law degree), 1977.
 He graduated cum laude from the Law School and was a member of the Board of Editors of The Missouri Law Review and the Order of the Coif.

-He served as a member of the Columbia Board of Education from 1985 to 1994 (President 1990-92) and is past president, treasurer, secretary, newsletter editor and webmaster of the Boone County Bar Association.
+He served as a member of the Columbia Board of Education from 1985 to 1994 (President 1990-92) and is past president, treasurer, secretary, newsletter editor and website administrator of the Boone County Bar Association.
 He is a past president and was the long-time secretary/webmaster of the Rotary Club of Columbia.
-He currently serves his church as secretary and webmaster.
+He currently serves his church as website administrator.

 Margaret Thomas, Legal Assistant

 Margaret Thomas is Scott Law Firm’s Legal Assistant.
 She previously worked for more than 30 years in the office of the Boone County Circuit Clerk, including a stint as the Civil Division supervisor.

 Margaret has had extensive experience working with landlord-tenant cases.